TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 :class:`reportTechnicalProblem()` you see that if you want to use static properties, you have to trigger them with the key word :class:`self::`.
 If the emergency phone number now changes, the shipyard has to tell all the ships about the new number.
-For this ist uses the *static method* :class:`setShipyardSupportTelephoneNumber($newNumber)`.
+For this is uses the *static method* :class:`setShipyardSupportTelephoneNumber($newNumber)`.
 For the Method is static, it is called through the scheme